Do you find that after eating, you burp or belch a lot and it’s so embarrassing and frustrating?

 And in many cases it certainly is.
 Some people even see who can generate the loudest burp.

 Then soon after other people will be burping, trying to outdo the previous belch.

 This hardly sounds like an underlying medical cause.

 However, there are times when what sounds like a “good” belch actually has to do more with what’s going on inside your body than a mere lack of table manners.

 For this article I consulted with Jay Desai, MD.
-Dr. Desai specializes in colonoscopy, upper endoscopy and consultative gastroenterology at New York Gastroenterology Associates in NYC, NY.
+Dr. Desai specializes in colon cancer screening, upper endoscopy and consultative gastroenterology at New York Gastroenterology Associates.
 He is available for same day appointments in their Upper East Side office.

 A Lot of Burping After Eating

 It’s too simplistic to just chalk the cause of frequent burping after eating to gulping air when eating and drinking, or eating too much too quickly.